Boeing AH-6: Design and development

 The Unmanned Little Bird demonstrator, which Boeing built from a civilian MD 530F, first flew on September 8, 2004, and made its first autonomous flight (with safety pilot) on October 16, 2004.

 In April 2006, Boeing used the ULB to demonstrate the ability of another helicopter, in this case an AH-64 Apache to remotely control the ULB's weapons payload as a part of Boeing's Airborne Manned/Unmanned System Technology Demonstration (AMUST-D) program.
 For the initial test, the Apache Longbow was on the ground, while the ULB was airborne several miles away and Hellfire missiles were fired from the ULB by a tester sitting at the co-pilot's station in the Apache.
 Both aircraft are equipped with tactical common data link equipment and technologies manufactured by L-3 Communications.

-The ULB Demonstrator first flew in the unmanned mode on June 30, 2006 from the United States Army's Yuma Proving Ground, flying a pre-programmed 20-minute armed intelligence, surveillance and reconnaissance mission around the facility.
+The ULB Demonstrator first flew in the uncrewed mode on June 30, 2006 from the United States Army's Yuma Proving Ground, flying a pre-programmed 20-minute armed intelligence, surveillance and reconnaissance mission around the facility.
 All previous flights during the 450 flight hour engineering development phase had a safety pilot on board, although the aircraft was typically flown remotely from the ground.

 With the successes of the ULB, Boeing incorporated its technologies into an A/MH-6, designating it the A/MH-6X.
 On September 20, 2006, the first A/MH-6X lifted off on its maiden flight from Boeing Rotorcraft Systems' Mesa, Arizona facility with a pilot on board.
 While the ULB Demonstrator had a payload of 2,400 pounds, the MELB has an additional 1,000 pounds of payload capacity.
 The A/MH-6X is similar to the A/MH-6M, but includes a prototype glass cockpit and a number of upgrades to the electronics and avionics.
-The A/MH-6X is an optionally manned or unmanned aircraft which is a hybrid of the ULB demonstrator and the A/MH-6M mission-enhanced Little Bird which is used by US Army Special Operations Command.
+The A/MH-6X is an optionally crewed or uncrewed aircraft which is a hybrid of the ULB demonstrator and the A/MH-6M mission-enhanced Little Bird which is used by US Army Special Operations Command.

 Boeing funded the development program itself; it intends to market the aircraft for both military and homeland security roles within the U.S. and internationally.
 The aircraft is estimated to cost US$2 million.
-The systems related to the unmanned flight capabilities have also been designed to be able to be installed in any other helicopter as well, including the Apache.
+The systems related to the uncrewed flight capabilities have also been designed to be able to be installed in any other helicopter as well, including the Apache.
 An Unmanned Little Bird performed a fully autonomous flight in June 2010, including avoiding obstacles using LIDAR.